sergei-mironov/litrepl/README.md

   --filetype STR              Specify the type of input formatting
                               (markdown|[la]tex).
-  --python-interpreter EXE    Python interpreter to use (python|ipython|auto) --ai-interpreter EXE        AI interpreter to use (gpt4all-cli|auto).
+  --python-interpreter EXE    Python interpreter to use (python|ipython|auto) --ai-interpreter EXE        AI interpreter to use (aicli|auto).
   --timeout F[,F]             Timeouts for initial evaluation and for pending
                               checks, in seconds.
 If the latter is omitted, it is considered to be equal to the former one.